 - Pelvic floor therapy (also known as Kegel exercises)

-pelvic floor exercises can be very effective in reducing the symptoms of both urinary and fecal incontinence.
+pelvic floor exercises can be very effective in reducing the symptoms of urinary incontinence.
 Your physician will walk you through how to perform these exercises, which work the muscles involved in urination to help you regain control over your bladder.

 Advancements in medical technology and surgical techniques have empowered physicians and patients with highly effective, minimally invasive surgical treatments for incontinence.
 While it is usually recommended to try non-surgical treatment for incontinence first, surgical treatment for incontinence is arguably the most effective treatment option for women of all ages.
-Surgical options for treating incontinence offered at NCMA Women’s OB/GYN Center include retropubic suspension, urethral sling, electrical stimulation, and tension-free vaginal tape (TVT) surgery.
+Surgical options for treating incontinence offered at NCMA Women’s OB/GYN Center include retro pubic urethral sling, with transobturator tape, and electrical stimulation.

 - Vaginal pessaries

 A plastic device called a “pessary” can be fitted for an individual with incontinence in order to add extra support to prolapsed pelvic organs.
 Pessaries should be hardly noticeable when fitted properly, and women with pessaries should have no problem urinating or passing bowel movements normally.
 This treatment option is chosen most often as an alternative to surgery or as a delay to surgery.

 FDA-cleared Votiva, performed with a vaginal wand (non-surgical).